Intracranial Epidural Abscess

 Intracranial epidural abscess.
 MRI of the brain, unenhanced.
 A T1-weighted image (axial view) showing a left temporal epidural abscess with an abscess....

-The vein of Labbe may masquerade as an epidural abscess.
-Recognition of the vein of Labbe on CT scan is therefore essential for the appropriate management of otological and neurotological disease.
+The vein of Labbé may rarely masquerade as the hypointense rim of an epidural abscess.[19]
+Recognition of the vein of Labbé on imaging is therefore essential for the appropriate management of otological and neurotological disease.

 Other Tests